A-230, Supplemental Nutrition Assistance Program

 SNAP

-The following are people who would be required SNAP household members but are disqualified.
-They cannot participate during their period of disqualification.
-However, the disqualified person’s circumstances, including income and resources, are considered in determining the household's benefits.
+The following people would be required SNAP household members but are disqualified.
+They cannot participate during their disqualification period.
+However, the disqualified person’s circumstances, income, and resources are considered in determining the household's eligibility and benefit allotment.

 1. Fugitives